Gajar Gobhi Shalgam Achar Recipe

 Pickling is a traditional practice in many Indian homes.
 It is one of the best ways to preserve seasonal vegetables and enjoy them longer.

-During summers, my mom made mango, lime, and chili pickles, and in winter, a batch of this gajar gobhi shalgam achar (mixed vegetable pickle) was inevitably made.
+During the summer, my mom made mango, lime, and chili pickles, and in the winter, a batch of this gajar gobhi shalgam achar (mixed vegetable pickle) was inevitably made.

 Gajar Gobhi Shalgam ka Achar is a delicious North Indian style pickle made with carrots, cauliflower, and turnips.